wp-plugins/validated-field-for-acf/readme.txt

 4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==
+= 1.2.2 =
+* Properly include plugin version number on JavaScript enqueue for caching and PHP notices.
+* Use minified JavaScript unless `ACF_VF_DEBUG` is set to true.
+* Tested against WordPress 3.9.1

 = 1.2.1 =
 * Show \'Validation Failed\' message in header as needed.
 * Mark form as dirty when input element values change.